-Computation time depends on the dimensions of the simulated geometries; thus, to reduce this time, the lengths of all the five fluidic components can be scaled down along with the length of the detection window.1 The values of Q{inj} and Q{TIS} must also be scaled down to keep the l_2/Q{TIS} ratio constant.
+Computation time depends on the dimensions of the simulated geometries; thus, to reduce this time, the lengths of all of the five fluidic components can be scaled down along with the length of the detection window.
+In such a case, the values of $Q{\rm inj}$ and $Q{\rm TIS}$ must also be scaled down to keep the $l_2/Q{\rm TIS}$ ratio constant.
 The scaled down dimensions used in COMSOL computation are reported in SI.
 Moreover, the mesh size was chosen to minimize computational time and memory requirements.
-For all the simulations the "finer mesh" setting in COMSOL was used with a computational time of ≈ 3 h (2 × Intel® Xenon® CPU X5690@3.47 GHz, 96 GB RAM); finer settings such as "extra fine mesh" resulted in some cases in a better accuracy (up to 10 times better); however, they required an order of magnitude longer computational time (≈ 20 h) (SI).
+For all the simulations the "finer mesh" setting in COMSOL was used with a computational time of \approx 3 h (2 × Intel® Xenon® CPU X5690@3.47 GHz, 96 GB RAM); finer settings such as "extra fine mesh" resulted in some cases in a better accuracy (up to 10 times better); however, they required an order of magnitude longer computational time (\approx 20 h) (SI).